VilkkuKoo/Bouncy-Walls/README.md

 - Score Tracking: Increments the score each time a ball is collected and displays the current score on the screen.
 - Contributing
 - Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

+## Future Of This Game

+I'll develop this whenever i feel like it and have the time. in he beginning it's going to be python only.
+BUT i'd like to get this on mobile (atleast on Android, maybe iOS if it's "easy")